devisephp/documentation/source/docs/5-apis.md

 ##<a name="creating-new-apis" class="ia"></a>[#](#creating-new-apis)Creating New Apis

 From the admin dashboard click the APIs card to go to the Apis index.
-On the inddx you'll see a button in the top right-hand corner labeled "Create New Api".
+On the index you'll see a button in the top right-hand corner labeled "Create New Api".
 Click the button and you will be redirected to the Create A New Api form.

 ###API Settings